theocesar/Shortcut_App/README.md

 ## Setup Instructions
 1. Download the project to your computer.
-2. Navigate to the `dist` folder.
-3. Execute the `app.exe` file to run the application.
+2. Execute the `app.exe` file to run the application.

 ## Usage
 1. Launch the application.